I was eager to try out some Polaroid Film. I recently purchased an expensive Polaroid 545 film back and was waiting to test it.

 Polaroid Type 55 P/N film is quite a remarkable photographic medium introduced around 1961.
 It produces both a positive print as well as a black and white negative which could be enlarged.
 Quite apart from the instantaneous imaging it could provide, the prints themselves are quite unique in their characteristics.
 Unfortunately, Polaroid Type 55 positive-negative film is no longer made.

 Expose for the negative instead of the print?

-Alas, Polaroid Type 55 positive negative film is no longer made.
-It was rated around 50 ISO on the box which, in my eagerness, is what I exposed the image above at.
-Great for a well exposed print, big mistake for a negative if you want to print from it.
-In Ansel Adam’s Polaroid Land Photography, 1978, it states that there is more than one stop difference between the effective negative and positive print speeds.
-Their tests gave an effective print speed of 64 ISO and a negative speed of 20 ISO (page 288).
-This speed difference would in some way explain my difficulty in matching the polaroid print (in this instance) with an enlargement on fibre based from the polaroid negative.
-Indeed the polaroid negative is visually thin and would indicate underexposure.
+50 ISO is the recommended film speed on the Type 55 box.
+In my eagerness, this is what I exposed the image above at.
+Great for a well-exposed Polaroid print.
+Not so great for a negative if you want to enlarge from it.
+In Ansel Adam’s Polaroid Land Photography, 1978, it states that there is more than one stop difference between speeds.
+The negative was one stop slower than the positive print.
+Ansel’s tests gave an effective print speed of 64 ISO and a negative speed of 20 ISO (page 288).

+Indeed the polaroid negative of Ferns is visually thin and would indicate underexposure.
 Today I was printing from the Polaroid negative for the first time, using the Polaroid print as a reference.
-Try as I may, I could not achieve the same degree of tonal separation between the fern edges and the dark shadows.
-Yet the Polaroid print itself captures it beautifully.
-I have not given up though, I might have another try in the darkroom after a bit of thinking about it.
+These speed differences would in some way explain my difficulty in printing from this negative.
+Try as I may, I could not match the tonal separation between the fern edges and the dark shadows.
+Yet the Polaroid print captures it beautifully.
+Matching the polaroid print of Ferns with an enlargement made on fibre based paper is a challenge.
+I have not given up though, I might give it another try.
+Sometimes I have more success after a bit of thinking about it.